MatrixMike/lilypad/README.md

 21.08.2015 10:55:14   Friday after Blackburn meeting

 integration of Arduino and Git: thoughts: git seems happy to work in one chosen directory with any subdirectories created

 Arduino wants to create it's own directory e.g. to be tested : have an .ino file in git repo directory and open it in Arduino
 	saving it seems to create  directory elsewhere

 21.08.2015 14:25:15
-remember to checkout File Preferences in Arduino IDE for sketchbook location
+remember to checkout File Preferences in Arduino IDE for sketchbook location remember that if your Linux installation does not easily allow permissions for using the USB port, sudo arduino from command line will provide a temporary fix.
+The Arduino 1.6.6 builds and thereabouts do a good job of auto-detecting the Lilypad and setting the port for uploads.